Seednode/query/README.md

 ### DNS
 Look up DNS records for a given host.

+An alternate DNS resolver can be specified via `--dns-resolver` (e.g. `--dns-resolver "1.1.1.1:53"`).
+If none is provided, the system default is used.

 This uses Team Cymru's [IP to ASN mapping service](https://www.team-cymru.com/ip-asn-mapping), so please be considerate about traffic volume.

 Examples: